 Just as you are asking the potential candidate to come prepared to the interview, you must be as well.

-• Have an outline prepared of what you would like to cover.
-Topics include: company history, job description, interview questions, compensation structure, availability, and room for advancement.
+• Have an outline prepared for what you would like to cover?
+Topics include company history, job description, interview questions, compensation structure, availability, and room for advancement.

 • Bring two copies of a typed job description.
 Include all tasks the candidate will be responsible for completing or assisting with.